-As required by the Subsequent Events topic of the FASB ASC, management of the School evaluated subsequent events through the date of the auditors' report, October 31, 2017, which is the date these financial statements were available to be issued.
-There were no material subsequent events that required recognition or additional disclosure in these financial statements.
+In preparing these financial statements, the management of the School has evaluated subsequent events and transactions through the date of the auditors' report, October 23, 2018, which is the date these financial statements were available to be issued.
+There were no additional events or transactions that were discovered during the evaluation that required recognition or additional disclosure in these financial statements.